angular/angular-ja/adev-ja/src/content/guide/security.en.md

 If an attacker can predict future nonces, they can circumvent the protections offered by CSP.

 </docs-callout>

+NOTE: If you want to [inline the critical CSS](/tools/cli/build#critical-css-inlining) of your application, you can not use the `CSP_NONCE` token, and should prefer the `autoCsp` option or set the `ngCspNonce` attribute on the root application element.

 If you cannot generate nonces in your project, you can allow inline styles by adding `'unsafe-inline'` to the `style-src` section of the CSP header.